 The Black Sea region of Turkey is home to some of the strangest weather changes seen in Turkey.
-Here you can expect to see an even distribution of rain throughout the year – this is the only region in Turkey where you will see a lot of rain – who would have thought, rain in Turkey?
-On average, there are around 130 millimetres of rain per month during the winter period, and around 60 millimetres of rain per month during the spring and summer months.
-You can also expect some snow during winter and humid air—temperature range: 5 degrees Celsius during winter, to a warmer 25 degrees Celsius during the summer.
+Expect to see an even distribution of rain throughout the year.
+This is the only region in Turkey where you will see a lot of rain; who would have thought, rain in Turkey?
+On average, expect around 130 millimetres of rain per month during winter and about 60 millimetres of rain per month during the spring and summer months.
+Expect some snow during winter and humid air—temperature range: 5 degrees Celsius during winter, to a warmer 25 degrees Celsius during the summer.
 Reasons to explore the Black sea.

-Like Central Anatolia, expect cold winters and long, hot, and dry.
-You might experience a little bit of snow during winters, while during summers, expect to have plenty of hot days with t-shirt weather lasting months on end.
-During the winter, there is an average of 60 millimetres of rain per month, while summer months will see not a drop of rain for months.
+Like Central Anatolia, expect cold winters and long, hot, and dry summers.
+You might experience a little bit of snow during winters, while during summers, expect plenty of hot days with t-shirt weather lasting months on end.
+There is an average of 60 millimetres of rain during winter, while summer months will see not a drop of rain for months.
 Temperature range: Winter months will see the temperature drop to around -1 degrees Celsius, while summer months will see temperatures soar to a hot 40 degrees Celsius.

-Home to Turkey's giant city – Istanbul.
-Weather in Istanbul is generally quite humid, with up to 80% humidity on some days, resulting in some fog in some areas of the city.
+Home to Turkey's big city Istanbul.
+Weather in Istanbul is generally quite humid, with up to 80% humidity on some days, resulting in some fog in some city areas.
 Winter in Istanbul is often colder than in other cities, and snow occurs, but summer is delightfully hot.
 However, Marmara is considered a Mediterranean/subtropical climate along the southern coast of Turkey and an oceanic climate along the northern coast.

 There is a range of climates found within this region, but summers are generally hot, and winters usually cold with a chance of snow.
 Temperature range: Winters range typically at around 10 degrees Celsius, while summer reaches up to 29 degrees Celsius and about 100 millimetres of rain per month in winter.
 That is our round-up of information regarding the weather and climate in Turkey, but you might also find the following article of interest.